UVaCS-Sherriff/UVACS-2020Pilot/content/student_info.md

 See the "Apply to Join" link at the top of every page in the site!

+__The deadline for applying to join is Friday, March 30, 2018!__

 ### If I am accepted, how does that change the courses I will take?

-If accepted, students will take:
+If accepted, students must take following course in the semesters indicated:

 __Fall 2018__